 Bar & Bat Mitzvah Menus

-Let’s look at a few Bar & Bat Mitzvah menu examples – so you’ll know what to expect (and demand) from caterers and venues (notice that kids have a separate buffet menu):
+Let’s look at a few Bar & Bat Mitzvah menu examples – so you’ll know what to expect (and demand) from caterers and venues.

 Bar Mitzvah Party Menu Example